 What specifically brings these blessings into a life (or shuts them out)?
 In today's psalm they are dependent on the people acknowledging God:

 - As the One to worship (Psalm 81:9)

 - As the One to credit for past success (Psalm 81:10).

 - As the One who holds the future (Psalm 81:10).

 - As the One whose voice they will listen to and obey (Psalm 81:11).

-I ask myself, am I allowing anything in my life to become an idol?
-Do I acknowledge God's help in the past, His sovereignty over the future?
+I ask myself, am I allowing anything in my life to become an object of worship--an idol?
+Do I acknowledge God's help in the past and His sovereignty over the future?

 In our culture of salaries and superstores, where our lives are mere steps or a short drive removed from our food supply, the connection between obedience and enough to eat is easy to miss.
-Then again, our persistent, consistent need for refuelling illustrates, every four to six of our wakeful hours, how tangible this connection could become.
+Then again, our persistent, consistent need for refueling illustrates, every four to six of our waking hours, how tangible this connection could become.